What is a Central Idea in Literature?

 - How – Does this information include a plan or a theory?

 Finding the central idea can be tricky for students, but luckily there are several ways to more easily identify it.

 - Focus on the first lines of the text or the last few lines.
 There’s a good chance the central idea lives in there.
-This is especially true if trying to find the central idea in a shorter text.
+This is especially true if in a shorter text.

 - When the child is ready to locate the central idea in a paragraph, have them cross out the sentences that are not as important.

 - Have the child summarize the reading in their own words.

 - Have your child find the central idea in a sentence, before moving on to bigger texts.
 This will help them gain confidence in the skill.
 Eventually, they will be able to locate the central idea in a full-length book.

 - Use pictures first – You could start even smaller and wait to use text.
 Start with pictures instead.
 Show your child a simple picture of something common like an apple.
 Ask them, “what’s the main idea of this picture?” or “what is this picture about?”.
 Explain to them that “apple” is the central idea of the picture.
 After mastering simple pictures, show them a more complex picture.